RPI-WCL/pilots/examples/takeoff_weight_ensemble/README.md

 ### Training of weight estimation model

-To train this model, we use two seperate terminals.
+To train this model, we use two separate terminals.

 In **Terminal 1**, compile the weight estimation models using the commands:
 ```